ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 END
 ```

 This will complete our parallel summation.
-Compiling and submitting
+Compiling and running
 our code will result in this output:

 ```